 As you strike out on day two, don't forget to look back and see how your bothy for the night nestles into the landscape.

 Don't forget to look behind you as you depart along the shores of Loch Tearnait on day two.
 Then you will see your bothy nestled into the landscape above the loch.

 Your overnight accommodation (Friday night) will be the Ardtornish Estate’s bunkhouse right in the working heart of the Estate where, sat around their wood burning stove with a wee dram in hand, we can all get to know each other.

 The second night will be in a beautiful but very rustic and sturdy, mountain bothy.
 These are stone buildings, often croft buildings no longer used as such, that afford shelter to people benighted in the mountains for whatever reason.

 A small fire at one end offers warmth and light to the kitchen / dining area whilst a separate sleeping area has a simple raised platform for us all to spread our sleeping bags and mats out on.
 No toilets or wash facilities exist and drinking water will need be filtered from the freshwater loch.

 Whilst spacious for a bothy, everyone will be sharing these small rooms from Saturday lunch time through to Saturday morning.
 There is only one sleeping room that we will all share.
 If you would like to hire a tent from us, please get in touch prior to booking.

-Note: While we have been granted permission to be the sole users of the bothy during a period when it is closed as part of the estate’s deer stalking session, we cannot guarantee that our use will be exclusive.
-If a weary traveler or fisherman needs shelter for the night, we will uphold bothy tradition and welcome them inside.
+Note: While we have been granted permission by the owners, the Ardtronish Estate, to be the sole users of the bothy during a period when they close it as part of the deer stalking session, we cannot guarantee that our use will be exclusive.
+If a weary traveler or fisherman needs shelter for the night, we will uphold the bothy code and welcome them inside.